swaptacular/swpt-k8s-config/README.md

 $ ssh-keygen -f CERT.tmp -i -m PKCS8 >> trusted_user_ca_keys
 $ rm CERT.tmp  # Execute these 4 lines for each Swaptacular node that you will run on your Kubernetes cluster.

+$ export MY_ROOT_CA_PRIVATE_KEY_FILE=~/swpt_ca_scripts/private/root-ca.key  # the path to the root-CA private key for one of the Swaptacular nodes that you will run on your Kubernetes cluster.

 $ ./generate-secret-files.sh  # Generates an SSH private/public key pair.
 Generating public/private rsa key pair.
 Your identification has been saved in secret-files/ssh_host_rsa_key